 Roasted Seeds without shell :

 You can crack the outer shell of the pumpkin seed by your teeth and take out the seed.
 Then roast them in with some olive oil and enjoy as a snack.
 Add salt if you like.
 However, seeds without shell are also available in the market and will make job easy.

 Boiled Pumpkin Seeds :

 It is best to collect the seeds and boil in a pan.
 For 1 cup of seeds, add 4 cups of water and 2 teaspoon of salt.
 Then, boil it for 10 minutes and drain in a colander.
 Boiling also removes the outer shell of the seeds which can be separated.
 Let the seeds dry.
 Now, bake the seeds in oven or over the cook top.
 Roasting time depends on the size of the seeds.

 Benefits of Pumpkin Seeds (kaddu-ke-beej):

 1. Pumpkin Seeds for Prostate Health :

 Higher zinc level in seeds of pumpkin helps to improve immunity, heals wounds and supports normal growth.
 It is better to add these seeds in your daily diet as a snack; or you can add it in smoothies or salad.

 Pumpkin seed (kaddu-ke-beej) nutrients help to reduce blood pressure and increase good cholesterol (HDL).
 Moreover, its high level of antioxidants, zinc, magnesium and essential fatty acids support your heart health.
 Therefore, eat handful of seeds as a snack or an ingredient to your main dish.

-Pumpkin seeds have been used as an antihelminthic (anti worm) from ancient times.
-It is believed that an amino acid cucurbitacin present in pumpkin seeds paralyses the intestinal worms and furthermore help to expel the worms from the intestine.
+Seeds of pumpkin have been used as an antihelminthic (anti worm) from ancient times.
+It is believed that an amino acid cucurbitacin present in these seeds paralyses the intestinal worms and furthermore help to expel the worms from the intestine.

-Blend one cup of raw pumpkin seeds (130 gm) in to fine paste and mix it with a glass of milk; however coconut milk works great.
+Blend one cup of raw seeds (130 gm) in to fine paste and mix it with a glass of milk; however coconut milk works great.
 Then, drink this mixture in the morning on an empty stomach.
 Do not add any sweetener to the mixture as it can promote worm growth.